ejulio/ejulio.github.io/source/content/post/python-sets.md

 cidades = {'Blumenau', 'Gaspar', 'Indaial'}
 'Blumenau' in cidades
 > True
+'Blumenau' not in cidades
+> False
 'Pomerode' in cidades
 > False
+'Pomerode' not in cidades
+> True
 ```

 Outro caso comum, é saber se um conjunto _A_ contém um conjunto _B_.